mishushakov/fulfillment-tester/README.md

 - Works on Windows, Linux and Mac (64 bit)
 - Small binary with no external dependencies, written in Go (<10 MB)
-- Supports fulfillments in any programming language
-- Supports Actions on Google fulfillments
+- Test fulfillments in any programming language and Actions on Google fulfillments
 - No More waiting.
 Never.
 Just run your fulfillment (locally or remotely) and start testing
-- Be 100x more productive, when working with multiple Agents
 - Run automated tests with tools like Jest, Ava, Mocha (or any other of your choice)
-- Test with convinience, with a built-in User Interface
+- Test with convinience, with a built-in User Interface or on CI/CD
-- Test your fulfillments on CI/CD
-- Debug your fulfillments: run tests, fix errors, repeat
-- Isolate your testing (great, when working in a group).
-Don't share access to your Google Project
-- Can be packaged as Docker image and run on Docker or Kubernetes
 - Works exactly like Dialogflow, 100% accurate testing results guaranteed

 Excited?
 Let's get started!